Autodesk Revit Features | Revit Software Features

 Create 3D reinforcement designs for cast-in-place and precast concrete structures.
 Produce reinforcement shop drawing documentation with rebar schedules.

-Model connections with a higher level of detail using a variety of parametric steel connections in Revit or by creating your own custom steel connections.
+Model connections with a higher level of detail using a variety of parametric steel connections in Revit or by creating your own custom steel connexions.

 Bidirectional linking with analysis